An Introduction to Buddhist Philosophy

 Dependent Origination is a notoriously difficult concept in Buddhism, so before this week gets started in earnest, I wanted to invite Bhikkhu Brahmali here to help us understand one discourse which explains the second noble truth in this, a very special, bonus edition of “sutta spotlight”

-- A bhikkhu named Sāti promulgates the pernicious view that consciousness transmigrates from life to life.
-The Buddha reprimands him with a lengthy discourse on dependent origination, showing how all phenomena of existence arise and cease through conditions.
+- When a bhikkhu named Sāti promulgates the pernicious view that consciousness transmigrates from life to life, the Buddha reprimands him with a lengthy discourse on dependent origination, showing how all phenomena arise and cease through conditions.

 - Ajahn Brahmali covers this sutta in his ever-cheery style, explaining how rebirth is different from transmigration.